LeandroBarone/python-ascii_magic/README.md

 ## from_image_file()

-Converts an image file into ASCII art with terminal color codes.
+Converts an image file into ASCII art.

 ```python
 from_image_file(